A woman standing with arms crossed in a blue shirt looking serious.

 What's the gender pay gap?

 The gender pay gap is not just a man and a woman being paid differently for the same job.
-It measures how women and non-binary people often end up with less money, compared to men.
+It measures how women often end up with less money, compared to men.
 Since superannuation payments are based on your pay, a gender pay gap over your lifetime can lead to a gender superannuation gap.

 Our research shows some of the key causes are: